Daniel Abraham (author): The Expanse television series

-In September 2013 Alcon Television Group acquired the rights to the Expanse novels to be developed as a television series.
+In September 2013, Alcon Television Group acquired the rights to the Expanse novels to be developed as a television series.
 Syfy gave a straight-to-series order for a 10-episode first season of the show in April 2014.
 The series premiered on demand on November 23, 2015, and on Syfy on December 14, 2015.
 The Expanse was developed by Mark Fergus & Hawk Ostby, who wrote the pilot and serve as writers, executive producers, and showrunners alongside Naren Shankar.
 Writing for a second season commenced in May 2015, before the first season aired, and was officially ordered for in December 2015, with an increased order of 13 episodes.
 SyFy aired the second-season premiere on February 1, 2017.
 Abraham and Ty Franck, who write the novels under the joint pseudonym James S. A. Corey, serve as writers and producers on the show.
 They co-wrote the seventh episode, "Windmills".

+In November 2024, it was announced that a production company Expanding Universe co-founded by Abraham with Ty Franck, Breck Eisner and Naren Shankar has a development deal with Amazon MGM Studios, with their first project, television adaptation of The Captive's War trilogy, being co-written and co-executive produced by Abraham.